-Morristown National Historical Park includes a variety of beautiful landscapes and historic areas.
-To help preserve them for all to enjoy, the National Park Service requires a permit to conduct special activities or film and photography projects in the park.
+Morristown National Historical Park requires a permit to conduct special activities or film and photography projects in the park.

 A special activity, or special park use, is a short-term activity that takes place in a park area and:

-• Is not initiated, sponsored, or conducted by the NPS.
+- Is not initiated, sponsored, or conducted by the National Park Service.

 Commercial filming is defined as digital or film recording of a visual image or sound recording by a person, business, or other entity for a market audience, such as for a documentary, television or feature film, advertisement, or similar project.